fbpx

 Bring your walking shoes because Toledo is a hike!

 Toledo, the former capital of Spain, is only an hour south by bus or train.
-It’s a UNESCO World Heritage Center and has tons of breathtakingly beautiful Arab, Jewish, and Christian monuments in the old town.
+It’s a UNESCO World Heritage Center with many breathtakingly beautiful Arab, Jewish, and Christian monuments in the old town.

 The Royal Palace of Aranjuez is another UNESCO World Heritage site to visit if you love history which is less than an hour away from Madrid by bus.